-We are planning for a reduced enrollment seminar capped at 30 students at any given time and will be postponing large ensembles (including choir and orchestra) until 2022 in order to safely provide summer residential music programs.
+We are planning for a reduced enrollment and will be eliminating large ensembles (including choir and orchestra) until 2022 in order to safely provide summer residential music programs.
 We will continue to follow the most current CDC, State, and County guidelines and recommendations for camp opening and safety.
-Please note that we are only accepting applications for violin, viola, cello, flute, oboe/english horn, clarinet, French horn, bassoon, piano, and collaborative piano at this time.
+Please note that we are only accepting applications for viola, French horn, bassoon, piano, and collaborative piano at this time.

 Please see the tab below for policies concerning refunds, insurance, and other COVID-19 related issues.